terhechte/appventure/posts/2015-08-25-optional-throw-swift.md

 [frontMatter]
 description = "Swift 2.0 includes a new way of handling exceptions via the try? keyword.
-This is a quick post to explain the basics, and why this is cool." title = "Optional throw via try? in Swift 2 beta 6" created = "2015-08-25" published = true keywords = ["swift", "error", "throw", "result", "either", "rethrow", "try", "syntax", "swift2"]
+This is a quick post to explain the basics, and why this is cool." title = "Optional throw via try? in Swift 2" created = "2015-08-25" published = true keywords = ["swift", "error", "throw", "result", "either", "rethrow", "try", "syntax", "swift2"]